 Mukesh Salvi brings his memories of childhood alive on acrylic on canvas using lines, bold strokes and a stunning amalgamation of elements that speak vividly of the relationship between rural folk and the world around them.
 His paintings stir up deep feelings in the viewer and are a platform where elemental feelings of all kind have a place- whether happy or sad.
 His backgrounds are extraordinary- bold and breathtaking colours that make one stand and stare.
-His nostalgia for days gone by and the beauty in everyday moments – playing games, quarrels with siblings, meanderings on his bicycle speak eloquently on canvas.
+His nostalgia for days gone by and the beauty in everyday moments – playing games, quarrels with siblings, meanderings on his bicycle are captured eloquently on canvas.

 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?